wttech/bobcat/docs/_docs/configuring-bobcat.md

 With the release of 1.4.0 version, two ways of configuring the framework are available: the new one (YAML-based) and the legacy one (properties files based).
 Below you can find the description of both modes.

+## WebDriver
+Bobcat uses Selenium and it requires drivers for browsers which we want to use.
+We recommend to add this drivers to your system path

 ## YAML-based configuration

 ### Configuration structure